dolthub/docs/content/products/doltgres/replication-from-postgres.md

 `dolt_transaction_commit` parameter in the `behavior` stanza to true.
 This will let you see diffs between any two replicated transactions on the primary.

-In every othr respect, a replication server is a normal Doltgres server, which means you can make other connections to it and run other queries (including queries that may interfere with replication).

 ```yaml
 behavior:
   dolt_transaction_commit: true
 ```

+In every other respect, a replication server is a normal Doltgres server, which means you can make other connections to it and run other queries (including queries that may interfere with replication).

 # Importing initial data into DoltgreSQL